Railyard Injury Attorneys

 Train side work is not the principal function of conductors and yardmasters; however, a third of this group’s fatal accidents involved being struck by a railway vehicle.
 Onboard accidents accounted for more than half of conductor and yardmaster fatalities.

 FELA is an injured railroad worker’s only means of compensation.
-Navigating the complex movements, regulations, and rules that govern railroad operations requires a seasoned, experienced FELA injury attorney.
-Count on the experienced, knowledgeable attorneys of Bolt Hoffer Boyd.
+Navigating the complex movements, regulations, and rules that govern railroad operations requires a seasoned, experienced attorney.
+Count on the knowledgeable attorneys of Bolt Hoffer Boyd Law Firm.

 Contact us to set up your initial consultation.